-WRD has estimated it will need 89,900 AF of replenishment water in the ensuing year to help overcome the annual overdraft.
+WRD has estimated it will need 92,100 AF of replenishment water in the ensuing year to help overcome the annual overdraft.
 WRD purchases replenishment water from MWD member agencies and recycled water providers.
 These agencies set the price for the replenishment water that WRD buys for the spreading grounds, seawater barrier injection wells, and In-Lieu water when available.
 The cost for replenishment water is a direct pass-through from WRD to the water suppliers on WRD's replenishment assessment.
 For the recycled water source water to feed WRD's ARC project and the Leo J. Vander Lans facility, the cost of that source water is part of the separate operations budget for those facilities and are not part of the water purchase budget which is shown on Table 2.

-Using currently available information and estimates for the cost of replenishment water to WRD in the ensuing year, the estimated cost of water is \$35,766,072 which is a 4.8% increase from the previous year (2019/20).
+Using currently available information and estimates for the cost of replenishment water to WRD in the ensuing year, the estimated cost of water is \$38,617,406 which is an 8.0% increase from the previous year (2020/21).
 Tables 1 and 2 provide a detailed breakdown of these costs.

 These estimated costs are for water purchases only and do not include the additional costs for projects and programs related to water replenishment and water quality.
 These projects and programs are presented in Chapter 5.
-The costs for these projects and programs are discussed separately in District budget workshops, Finance Committee meetings, Board of Directors' meetings, Budget Advisory Committee (BAC) meetings, and other public meetings and combined with these water costs before the Board adopts the Replenishment Assessment (RA) for the ensuing Fiscal Year.
+The costs for these projects and programs are discussed separately in District budget workshops, Finance Committee meetings, Board of Directors' meetings, BAC meetings, and other public meetings and combined with these water costs before the Board adopts the Replenishment Assessment (RA) for the ensuing Fiscal Year.